-Spotify, YouTube, Apple Music and other popular digital music platforms are only licensed for home/personal use.
+Digital music platforms like Spotify, YouTube, and Apple Music are only licensed for home/personal use.
 Even if you have the above PPL and PRS licences, you are not permitted to use these platforms.

 In 2018, PPL and PRS joined forces to set up a joint venture combining the two societies’ public performance licensing activities, offering this joint music licence.
 This licence which is required by law, under the Copyright, Designs and Patents Act 1988, where permission is needed from the relevant copyright holders – the people who create music – to play copyrighted material in a public performance setting.

-When playing music from Spotify, you do not report back to PPL PRS Ltd which songs were actually played.
-This means that the copyright holder of the track, does not get compensated for the fact that you used their copyrighted material, to help set the ambience for your business.
-In fact, the biggest misunderstanding held by many businesses, is that the purchase of the music licence covers payments made to the artists.
+The biggest misunderstanding held by many businesses is that the purchase of the music licence covers payments made to the artists.
 How do PPL and PRS know what you played?
 Imagine if you had to report that each month, each actual track and how many times it was played.